stijnvermeeren/tijdloze-api/README.md

-# De Tijdloze Website API
+# tijdloze.rocks API

-The Tijdloze Website API is built using the [Scala programming language](https://www.scala-lang.org/) and the [Play Framework](https://www.playframework.com/).
+The tijdloze.rocks API is built using the [Scala programming language](https://www.scala-lang.org/) and the [Play Framework](https://www.playframework.com/).

-The Tijdloze Website API is available as a Docker image: [stijnvermeeren/tijdloze-api](https://hub.docker.com/repository/docker/stijnvermeeren/tijdloze-api).
-Instructions on how to use this Docker image together with the frontend of the Tijdloze Website can be found in the [README for the frontend project](https://github.com/stijnvermeeren/tijdloze-frontend).
+The tijdloze.rocks API is available as a Docker image: [stijnvermeeren/tijdloze-api](https://hub.docker.com/repository/docker/stijnvermeeren/tijdloze-api).
+Instructions on how to use this Docker image together with the frontend of tijdloze.rocks can be found in the [README for the frontend project](https://github.com/stijnvermeeren/tijdloze-frontend).

-## Requirement
+## Requirements

-The Tijdloze Website API is built using Play Framework 2.8, which requires Java SE 8 through SE 11.
+The tijdloze.rocks API is built using Play Framework 2.8, which requires Java SE 8 through SE 11.

 ## Running in development mode

 ### Database setup

-The Tijdloze Website API uses a PostgreSQL database.
+The tijdloze.rocks API uses a PostgreSQL database.

-#### Using Docker image (deprecated)

-The simplest way to set up the database is by using the Docker image [stijnvermeeren/tijdloze-db](https://hub.docker.com/repository/docker/stijnvermeeren/tijdloze-db).

-The Docker image has a database `tijdloze` with
-- The structure of all tables used by the API.
-- All data about artists, albums, songs and list entries.
-- Four dummy users from the `stijnvermeeren-tijdloze-dev.eu.auth0.com` Auth0 domain, all with password "_secret_":
-  - `user1@example.com`
-  - `user2@example.com`
-  - `admin1@example.com` (Admin user)
-  - `admin2@example.com` (Admin user)

-To start this database using [docker-compose](https://docs.docker.com/compose/), simply run the command `docker-compose up`.
-By default, the MySQL will be running on port 3306 and the password for the root user will be `secret` (only use this for local development, obviously).
-This can be changed by using environment variables (see [docker-compose.yml](docker-compose.yml)).

-The default database configuration for Play (see [conf/application.conf](conf/application.conf)) should work out-of-the-box when using the provided docker-compose file.

-#### Manual database setup

-Alternatively, to use a different database server, adjust the `slick.dbs.default` configuration values for Play accordingly (see _Configuration_ section below).
+Adjust the `slick.dbs.default` configuration values for Play accordingly (see _Configuration_ section below).
 The database host can also be configured using the `DB_HOST` environment variable.

 The database needs to have a schema names `tijdloze`.

 The database structure will be automatically generated when the application is first started, using the concept of "[Play Evolutions](https://www.playframework.com/documentation/3.0.x/Evolutions)".

-Afterwards, application data can be
+Afterwards, application data can be loaded into the database:
+- A daily dump with all data about artists, albums, songs and lists from the Tijdloze can be downloaded from https://tijdloze.rocks/website/opendata and loaded into the database using a command such as `psql -U postgres -h 127.0.0.1 -d tijdloze < ~/Downloads/tijdloze-data.sql`.
+- Sample data for development purposes, that matches with the users from the `stijnvermeeren-tijdloze-dev.eu.auth0.com` Auth0 domain described below.

 An SQL file to fill a database with the same structure and data as in the Docker image, can be found at [docker/db/init.sql](docker/db/init.sql).

 ### Auth0

-The Tijdloze Website is designed to work with [Auth0](https://auth0.com/) for authentication and authorization.
+tijdloze.rocks is designed to work with [Auth0](https://auth0.com/) for authentication and authorization.

-An Auth0 domain `stijnvermeeren-tijdloze-dev.eu.auth0.com` has been set up that can be used for development purposes (though without the ability to create new users beyond the ones listed above under _Database setup_).
+An Auth0 domain `stijnvermeeren-tijdloze-dev.eu.auth0.com` has been set up that can be used for development purposes.
 The public key for this Auth0 domain can be found at [docker/stijnvermeeren-tijdloze-dev.pem](docker/stijnvermeeren-tijdloze-dev.pem).

+This Auth0 domain comes with four preconfigured "dummy" users, all with password "_secret_":
+- `user1@example.com`
+- `user2@example.com`
+- `admin1@example.com`
+- `admin2@example.com`
+Sample data for these users is included in the `init.sql` database script.
+This SQL script also assigns the admin role to the two last users.

 To use your own Auth0 domain, the API must have access to the public key, so that it can verify the JWT that is sent with each authenticated request.
 You must point the `tijdloze.auth0.publickey.path` configuration value for Play to the `.pem` certificate file containing this public key (see _Configuration_ section below).